Bánov (Uherské Hradiště District): Transport

-The I/50 road (part of the European route E50), which connects Brno with the Czech-Slovak border in Starý Hrozenkov via Uherské Hradiště, passes through the municipality.
+The I/50 road (part of the European route E50), which connects Brno with the Czech–Slovak border in Starý Hrozenkov via Uherské Hradiště, runs through the municipality.

 Sights

 The main landmark of Bánov is the Church of Saint Martin.
 It was built in the early Baroque style in 1691–1699 and rebuilt to its present form in 1786–1787.
-The church is equipped with a very valuable set of bells, one of which dates from 1498.
+The church is equipped with a valuable set of bells, one of which dates from 1498.